CCA-Public/digital-archives-manual/guides/unusual.md

 #### The Authorities Tab

+The Authorities tab can be used to assign name authorities from LCNAF, VIAF, FAST, and Wikipedia.
+Current descriptive practices at CCA do not involve in-depth subject analysis; however, assigning authorities at this phase might be useful for later description and access, particularly when populating the "Names" field for file-level description.

 <a name="emailexport"></a>
 ### Export, SIPs, AIPs, and DIPs

-include your emailchemy log, if you have one
+export MBOX, delivery module, authorities log, and subject line log include your emailchemy log in your SIP, if you have one

 <a name="emaildelivery"></a>
 ### Delivery module